 Another wonderful site for digitized images of American people, history, cities, landscapes, music, documents, inventions, etc. is the Library of Congress American Memory collection.
 This eclectic, democratic collection contains many wonderful images from Peoria taken by Works Progress Administration photographers - including many haunting black and white photos of Peoria's famous red-light districts.

 One of my favorite images of Peoria comes from the collection of panaromic shots taken in the early twentieth century.
 This one of Bradley University (then Bradley Polytechnic) seems to capture well what the campus looked like in its earliest days.
-Search for your favorite city, town, state on the LOC site and maybe you'll uncover a treasure, too.

 I remember hearing too that Google is working with prominent academic libraries to scan their holdings and create a searchable database from that.
 One trembles to think of the possibilities for literary, geneology, history and many other searches.